How to Use Caffeine for Productivity Without Burning Out

 Is there anyone untouched by the power and influence caffeine has in society today?
 While caffeine is only found naturally in the fruit, leaves, and beans of a few plants, it is artificially added to a plethora of other consumable products.
-Caffeine is truly a chemical we hate to love, as enjoyment can quickly become reliance.
+Caffeine is a chemical most people rely on but often underestimate.
 In moderation, it is a tool in our productivity toolbox.
 In excess, it’s a toxic poison.
 Let’s dig into where it comes from, how it works, and what we can leverage it to do.

 When you buy through my links, I may earn money from my affiliate partners.
 Learn more.